garethky/filaments-klipper-extra/readme.md

 console.
 If the printer is multi-tool it prints an entry for every extruder.

 #### LIST_FILAMENTS
-`LIST_FILAMENTS`: Prints all filament presets to the console keyed by the filament name.
+`LIST_FILAMENTS`: Prints all filament presets to the console in the order they were created.

 #### PREHEAT_EXTRUDER
 `PREHEAT_EXTRUDER T<index>` Heat the extruder to the configured extruder